- Stephanie Curtis

 Helen has written a series of four articles on when and how children’s views should be taken into account in decisions about family breakdown.
 Read the articles “The Muffled Voice of the Child” here: Article 1, Article 2, Article 3 and Article 4.

 Helen is a qualified collaborative lawyer and a trained mediator.
-She is a member of Resolution.
+She is a member of Resolution and sits on the board of the Personal Support Unit which provides pro bono support to litigants in person.